I read her Facebook post and couldn’t stop my lips from settling into a giant smile. It read:

 I read this quote at Jimmie John’s sandwich shop last week and thought it was amazing, “The gap between more and enough never closes.”
 Jesus is the only place where we can find the abundance we desire from more.

 Remember that the desert is where we learn to trust.

-Jani Ortlund spoke to a group of Acts 29 pastor’s wives at our annual retreat last week on the topic of going through these dry and barren times.
+Jani Ortlund spoke to a group of Acts 29 pastor’s wives at our annual retreat a few years ago on the topic of going through these dry and barren times.
 “Waiting is what faith does until God shows up,” she said as she encouraged this group of women who are struggling through the rigors of church planting to lean on his fulness and trust his provision even when it’s difficult to see a way out.

-I’m learning that I’ll never be finished waiting.
-Often where the adjustment needs to be made is in the “what” I’m waiting for.
+I’ll never be finished waiting.
+Instead, I must adjust “what” I’m waiting for.
 I’m waiting for Jesus.
 I’m waiting for more of him and less of me and the day when I will remember, instinctively, that God is big enough to trust and loves me enough that I can rely on him to make a way for my good…but more so…for his glory.

 Romans 8:18 For I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us.

 (This post was updated from its original publication in 2014)